-Francien is passionate in showing entrepreneurs that the best brands are true to their creators – reflecting their own dreams, ambitions, and personalities.
+Francien van Eersel is passionate about showing entrepreneurs that the best brands are true to their creators – reflecting their own dreams, ambitions, and personalities.
 She’s designed an entire philosophy around 12 brand archetypes – then helping each entrepreneur align their entire marketing communication and branding strategy accordingly.

 It’s not a simple process – she normally recommends 13 weeks to help fully distill and craft a brand’s message that resonate with their brand archetype.

 The challenge for Francien?
 Distilling all this knowledge and passion into an insightful, yet low-touch format – to get entrepreneurs interested to follow up with a 1:1 coffee or Skype call.

 That’s where Riddle’s personality test comes in.
 Using a points-based system, our personality test gives you the ability to assign results based on how the users answer.

 Rather than a quiz with right/wrong answers – personality tests are a bit like Sigmund Freud via smartphone.
 Each user answer questions – then receive a matching result type, based on the weighting of points the creator assigns per choice.

 You can see our online personality test’s weighting scoring system in action below:

 Online personality tests can range from the silly to the serious – and each audience has their own attention span.

 For most ‘casual’ tests targeting a wide audience, we recommend:

 - each with 3-4 answer options.